mskhc/dev1/content/en/blog/_posts/2024-04-15-devsecops-in-action-k8s-secrets.md

 ## Stage-03: Smooth update

-So at the current moment the application can be configured via the environment variable `DEMO_SECRET__PASSWD_FILE` containing a path to a secret file and if the file exists (checking via `/readianess` probe) then read it.
+So at the current moment, the application can be configured via the environment variable `DEMO_SECRET__PASSWD_FILE` containing a path to a secret file and if the file exists (checking via `/readianess` probe) then read it.